warkrismagic/mcp-ui-fork_research/README.md

-# MCP-UI SDK Monorepo
+# Model Context Protocol UI SDK

-**mcp-ui** is a TypeScript SDK monorepo for building applications that use the Model-Context Protocol (MCP) to deliver interactive HTML components.
-It provides packages for shared utilities, client-side rendering (React), and server-side resource creation.
+**mcp-ui** is a TypeScript SDK for building applications that use the Model-Context Protocol (MCP) to deliver interactive HTML components.
+It provides packages for client-side handling, and server-side resource creation.

 ## Core Concept: Interactive HTML Resources

-The primary goal of this SDK is to facilitate the creation and rendering of `HtmlResourceBlock` objects.
+The primary goal of this SDK is to facilitate the creation and rendering of `HtmlResource` objects.
 These blocks are designed to be part of an MCP response, allowing a model or tool to send structured HTML content to a client for display.

-### The `HtmlResourceBlock`
+### The `HtmlResource`

 This is the fundamental object exchanged.
 It has the following structure (simplified):